theharvardcrimson/crimtechcomp/assignments/001/001-code/README.md

 Please read through all of the following before beginning the assignment, particularly the last point!

-Also, note that while ```check 001``` can be used for anything python here, it will not be able to help you with your HTML, so be aware that even once all of your checks pass, you still may have some work to do!
-We're working hard to automate HTML testing too, but we also want to improve the experience of working with ```check``` in general!

-Alright, and here's the assignment for this week:
+Here's the assignment for this week:

 1. So in the meeting, we got you acquainted with the django-admin commands ```startproject``` and ```startapp```.
 We expect that you will have a project with the title "assignment" with an app called "my_app".
-We technically aren't checking for any other apps, so if you have apps named other things, it won't matter to us.

 2. Now, you might be wondering, "how do I use this django thing?"
 And to see it in action, go ahead and find the directory with "manage.py" in it (should be the main "assignment/" directory).
 From there, you can run ```python manage.py runserver 0.0.0.0:8000``` which tells Django to run locally and bind to port 8000.
 If you want to view your site, go ahead and head over to "127.0.0.1:8000" or "localhost:8000" in your web browser of choice.
 Note, the text in red about unapplied migrations has to do with your models and database - you can fix it by running ```python manage.py makemigrations``` and then ```python manage.py migrate```